vphantom/pyritephp-example/DEVELOPERS.md

 If processing the request was successful, during event `shutdown` this is displayed for the rest of the document, including TITLE, closing HEAD, etc.  As `body` is partial HTML, it should be filtered with `|raw` in the template to avoid escaping.

-Variables available: `session`, `title`, `body`, `stdout`

-### body_error

-When a non-200 HTTP status code was set, these are rendered instead and must thus provide the same structure.

 Variables available: `session`, `http_status`, `title`, `body`, `stdout`

-Typical status codes:
+If `http_status` isn't 200, you may want to display a helpful error message.
+Typical codes:

+**403** When the user needs to be logged in, but isn't.
+(Not 401 to avoid native browser password prompt.)

 **404** When no module declared support for the base of the requested URL.

+**440** Recommended when an operation fails because the session expired.

 **500** When a module handled the requested URL, but returned `false`.

-For debugging purposes, `body` and `body_error` also have special variable `stdout` available which contains the output captured from all code that ran between `startup` and `shutdown` events.
+For debugging purposes, `body` also has special variable `stdout` available which contains the output captured from all code that ran between `startup` and `shutdown` events.
 Output by any code not using the `render` event to display templates safely ends up here.

 ## Database